The Biskitts

 The Biskitts is an American animated television series produced by Hanna-Barbera Productions from 1983 to 1984 and aired on CBS.
 The series lasted for only one season; only 13 episodes were produced.
 Shirt Tales replaced the show in its time slot the following year.
 The Biskitts returned to that same time slot in March 1985 but only aired reruns in the remainder of that season.
 Following the series' retirement from CBS, like many other cartoons, it was acquired by the Armed Forces Network and shown throughout much of the 1980s, mainly as entertainment for children of deployed American servicemen in Asia and Europe.

-In Jellystone!, the characters are mascots for the company Biskitt Farms.
-The Biskitts are occasionally seen in crowd shots.
-This indicates the characters actually exist in the series' universe.

 Plot

 The Biskitts are a group of tiny anthropomorphic dogs who live on Biskitt Island and are committed to guarding the crown jewels of Biskitt Castle.
 Modeled after Robin Hood, the Biskitts still serve their recently deceased king while performing good deeds for the underprivileged inhabitants of their tiny island.
-It is explained in the opening narration that due to their good reputation for responsibility and security, other kings have entrusted their treasures to be safeguarded by the Biskitts.
+It is explained in the opening narration that, due to their good reputation for responsibility and security, other kings have entrusted their treasures to be safeguarded by the Biskitts.

-The villain of the series is the king's mean-spirited, wasteful, younger brother King Max who rules the neighboring Lower Suburbia.
-In lieu of a proper coronation, Max constantly schemes to steal the royal treasure with the help of his hench-hounds Fang and Snarl and his jester Shecky.
+The villain of the series is the king's mean-spirited, wasteful younger brother, King Max, who rules the neighboring Lower Suburbia.
+In lieu of a proper coronation, Max constantly schemes to steal the royal treasure with the help of his hench-hounds, Fang and Snarl, and his jester, Shecky.
 The Biskitts are also in danger of being captured and eaten by a large wildcat named Scratch.